 - The Ordo Scriptorum: Dedicated to the examination of the giant and chaotic Imperial archives on Holy Terra.

 - The Ordo Sepulturum: An ad hoc order convened during the 13th Black Crusade to investigate and combat the zombie plague.
+Currently researches plagues afflicting the Imperium and determines how best to contain, destroy, and cure them.

 - The Ordo Senatorum: Unknown purpose.